 In addition to Maker Faire, we offer a number of other educational opportunities.
 Join us!

-- Set up a Makerspace program in your school or community: modeled after hackerspaces, a makerspace is a place where young people have an opportunity to explore their own interests, learn to use tools and materials, and develop creative projects.
+- Set up a Makerspace in your school or community: modeled after hackerspaces, a makerspace is a place where young people have an opportunity to explore their own interests, learn to use tools and materials, and develop creative projects.

 - Subscribe to MAKE: students and teachers who have their subscriptions sent to academic institutions enjoy a discounted school rate of just $19.95.
 Alternatively, you can take advantage of our fundraiser program, where your student salespeople can sell regular subscriptions to MAKE: Money for your group or school.